saltukalakus/auth0-custom-password-reset-link/README.md

 `https://webtask.it.auth0.com/api/run/`<b>YOUR_ACCOUNT</b>`/`<b>webtaskName</b>

 ## Demo
-2 SPA with Lock is currently hosted in now.sh with the below link.
+2 SPA's with Lock are currently hosted in [now.sh](https://now.sh) with the below links.
 Both have the same client id in Auth0 dashboard.
-I have started a webtask for each so that when an email reset update completes in Auth0 hosted page user is returned to correct app.
+I have started a webtask for each so that when an email reset update completes in Auth0 hosted page user is returned to the correct app.
 Please try yourself with your email in both of the apps.
 Note that as both Apps use the same connection/db you need to create an account only once.
 Also notice that webtask urls for both apps are different.